Thursday, October 05, 2023

 So when I got home, I googled Ft Lauderdale table tennis lessons, made a phone call, and booked a private lesson.
 It turns out in Fr Lauderdale, there is an amazing table tennis center.
 It's near the corner of University Blvd and Sterling Drive (more info).

 And for about half the cost of a tennis lesson, I took my first private table tennis lesson.
-Teresa, the lady in pink below, was (and is) my teacher and coach.
+Terese Terranova, the lady in pink below, was (and is) my teacher and coach.
 Since 2012, I might have taken 20 lessons from her.
 I tend to do them in batches.
-Like I just took three lessons in three week.
+Like I just took three lessons in the past three week.

 The first lesson was the best.
 Or maybe the worst.
 Honestly, they're all great.
 In the first lesson, it turned out that the way I held the paddle needed correcting.
 My approach to the backhand wasn't right if I wanted to play better.
 Neither was my forehand.
 And I wasn't standing properly.
 Like many sports, to get better, I was told that I first need to start over and be a lot worse.
 But for me, it's basic training and practice which is my home field and it's fun!

 My Table Tennis Status today - While the building that I live in has a table to play on, there's not many people to play with here.
-A big breakthrough for me was when I found that there was a community center about 5 minutes from my home where they put out five tables three times a week for a few hours.
+A big breakthrough for me was when I found that there the Ft Lauderdale Beach Community Center - about 5 minutes from my home - puts out five tables three times a week for a few hours.
 And it's full of really good players.

-There's a rotating crowd of regulars of which about 20 show up on any given day.
-My ping pong has gotten really good but in this crowd, , they are mostly better than me, some are much better than me.
+There's a rotating crowd of regulars of which about 15 show up on any given day.
+My ping pong has gotten good but in this crowd, they are still mostly better than me, some are much better than me.
 Interestingly enough, they are almost all older than me.
 Some are much older (BTW, I'm 65).
-A lot to look forward to.
+So I have a lot to look forward to.
+In 2023, I earned the Most Improved Player Award!
+Admittedly I awarded it to myself but when I asked around, people agreed that I had made the most progress in 2023.

-The other big breakthrough was when I retired this year (3/2023) and rather than playing occasionally, I can play several times per week.
+The other big breakthrough was when I retired in early 2023 and rather than playing occasionally, I started playing several times each week.

 So ping pong is now a major activity by me.
 It checks all the boxes.
 Lots of room to improve.
 Lots of people to compete with.
 Great exercise.
 I can play inside in the air conditioning.
 The injury rate is low.
 If I get good (and I have a very long way to go), there's tons of increased levels of competition to strive for.
 It's social enough.
 And now that I'm beginning to understand the game, I can also watch it.
 BTW, Youtube, Instagram etc are full of table tennis feeds.
 Some funny.
 Some beautiful.
 Some just amazing.